Alexandria City High School: Rugby

 Alexandria City has both boys and girls varsity rugby teams.
 Coached for the last 16 years by Jeff Murphy, they currently compete against teams in the DC metro area; including Gonzaga College High School, Landon, and The Heights School.
-The Titans program has produced notable players such as US Air force and Seattle Seawolves forward Capt.
+The Titans program has produced notable players such as US Air Force and Seattle Seawolves forward Capt.
 Eric Duechle.

 Rowing

-A.C. is known for its nationally and internationally competitive rowing program, which has its own boathouse on the Alexandria bank of the Potomac River.
+A.C. has a rowing program, which has its own boathouse on the Alexandria bank of the Potomac River.
 A.C.
 Crew has claimed state, national, and international championships.
-The program has produced several Olympic athletes, most recently Nick Peterson and Linda Miller, who represented the United States at the 2000 Summer Games in Sydney, Australia.

-The TC Williams boys crew is the successor to the first high school rowing program in the Washington metro area.
-In 1947, Jack Franklin and Julian Whitestone began training young men from Alexandria's George Washington High School (now Middle School) at the Old Dominion Boat Club.
-Francis Hammond High School opened in 1956 and soon had its own crew, as did the new TC Williams High School in 1964.
-George Washington and Hammond merged with TC in 1971.

-Over the years, these crews have won medals at local, state, national and international competitions including the Stotesbury Cup, the SRAA Nationals and the Canadian Scholastic Championship.
-Rowers trained at TC have gone on to college success, and the program has produced Olympic rowers, and members of the US National and Junior National teams.

 Arts

-A.C. is also known for its strides in the arts.
-Its band program continues to grow and get national coverage, playing across the country, most recently at the 2014 Sugar Bowl.
-The school also houses thriving programs in Orchestra, Choir, Visual Art, and Theater, the latter of which is continuing to rise in popularity.

 The A.C.
 Theater department participates in both the Cappies program and the VHSL's One-Act Competition, faring very well in both arenas.
 In recent memory, three one-act plays, "Ladying", "Shuffling", and "The Brick Joke", have made it to the Regional level of One-Acts, in 2010, 2013, and 2020 respectively.
 The A.C.
 Drama Department has also received attention for choosing shows that are considered risky for high schools, including 2010s Chicago; Rent and The Laramie Project in 2011; 2012's The Island of Doctor Moreau, the 2014 production of A Chorus Line, and the 2015 production of Twilight: Los Angeles, 1992.